-What events have you done at the shop in the past few years?
+What events have you done at Circuit in the past few years?

-What changes have you noticed in the scene since you opened?
+What changes have you noticed in the scene since the shop opened?

 Why carry Animal?

-What’s something you never expected to happen after opening the shop?
+What’s something you never expected to happen after opening Circuit?

 Any future plans for the shop?